 Arteries and veins form your body’s circulatory system.
 Your arteries carry oxygenated blood away from the heart to the rest of your body, and your veins carry the deoxygenated blood back to it.
 Both arteries and veins have valves that only allow the blood to flow in one direction.

 When your veins swell, you likely have a vein valve that isn’t closing correctly.
 The blood begins to pool and eventually puts pressure on the walls of your vein, forcing it to bulge.
 The damage from faulty valves creates the vein conditions that are both cosmetically and medically unwelcome, including:

-Only after a thorough physical examination and review of your health history can Dr. Gorelik at the Varicose Vein Center of New York City determine whether you would benefit from venous ablation, also known as vein ablation, EVLT and endovenous laser ablation.
+Only after a thorough physical examination and review of your health history can Dr. Gorelik at the Varicose Vein Center of New Jersey determine whether you would benefit from venous ablation, also known as vein ablation, EVLT and endovenous laser ablation.

 During your vein consultation, discuss any medications you’re taking.
 Dr. Gorelik also needs to know if you’re allergic to latex or anesthesia.
 When you’re ready for the procedure, avoid eating and drinking for eight hours beforehand.

 The procedure for endovenous laser ablation of varicose veins involves a number of steps, including:

 This in-office procedure takes less than an hour.
 The cut doesn’t even require stitches, only a bandage.
 After the treatment, you must walk for 30 to 60 minutes to get your blood flowing, but it’s still wise if someone else drives you home.
 Any endovenous laser ablation complications and endovenous laser ablation side effects are minimized by choosing the seasoned experts at the Varicose Vein Center of New Jersey.